SSpeights/PowerShellGuide/basic-commands-and-the-pipeline.md

-# Basic commands

-## General Tasks at Haufe Group
+# Your cmdlet list

+Once you have discovered cmdlets that can help you, it is a good idea to build up a repository of commands that you can always access and reuse.
+This makes it easier to reuse commands and even buil scripts that

+## Get-History

 No roles just use cases....

 Get dependencies

 Get

-## Useful commands
+## Get-Transcript

 List of useful commands and what they do